Star Wars: Episode I – The Phantom Menace: Cast and crew response

 Since the release of The Phantom Menace, many people who have worked on the Star Wars films and viewers have defended the prequel trilogy.
-Ewan McGregor said that he found it difficult dealing with the criticism saying, "For it to come out and get knocked so hard was personally quite difficult to deal with".
-He also said that his opinion of the prequels improved as he met fans who grew up with them and "realized how important our films have been to them", stating that critics "just wanted to feel like they were seven or eight again, and they didn't get that," and defending how George Lucas attempted to do something different rather than just "make another three Star Wars films that felt like the original ones".
+Ewan McGregor said that he found it difficult dealing with the criticism saying, "For it to come out and get knocked so hard was personally quite difficult to deal with."
+He also said that his opinion of the prequels improved as he met fans who grew up with them and "realized how important our films have been to them", stating that critics "just wanted to feel like they were seven or eight again, and they didn't get that," and defending how George Lucas attempted to do something different rather than just "make another three Star Wars films that felt like the original ones."
 Such a point of view was reflected by Richard Newby of The Hollywood Reporter, on the 20th anniversary of The Phantom Menace, who acknowledged that "the film didn't live up to the lofty expectations that many fans of the original trilogy held for 16 years", but that the fan backlash never changed his own appreciation of the film, that he first saw as a child and even as Newby started to notice the film's flaws as he grew up, "they expanded the Star Wars universe in a way that kept me interested."

 Hayden Christensen, who plays Anakin Skywalker in Attack of the Clones and Revenge of the Sith, reflected that by going back to the character as a child in The Phantom Menace, "George Lucas subverted our expectations and understanding of this character" and made it a good starting point for Anakin's character development throughout the trilogy.
 In a 2018 Saturday Night Live comedy rap video, Natalie Portman dresses up as Queen Amidala and threatens an interviewer who tries to mock the prequels.
 Anthony Daniels, who has portrayed C-3PO in the Skywalker saga, one anthology film, one animated film, radio series and numerous television shows, said in his memoirs that following a reappraisal of the prequel trilogy that "the years have been kinder to this, the first Prequel.
 Many, who were young at the time, still hold it, and Jar Jar Binks as their dearest memory of the Saga."
 He also said that Darth Maul remains one of his favourite characters in the saga - despite his limited appearance in the film.
-In a 1999 interview for Star Wars Insider, he said that he "enjoyed [the film] immensely".
+In a 1999 interview for Star Wars Insider, he said that he "enjoyed [the film] immensely."
+In a 2019 article, Daniels defended Ahmed Best praising him for his humour, intelligence and energy and saying that the criticism he faced "was beyond cruel."